-Do you like to do research in your home and perhaps in your pajamas fantastic?
+Do you like to research your home and perhaps in your pajamas fantastic?
 Then you will want to use these tips when researching the Internet Archive!!!

-I interviewed popular speaker, Dan Earl, known as The Family History Guy on Twitter, and found out his five best tips for using Internet Archives to add depth to your family history.
+I interviewed a popular speaker, Dan Earl, known as The Family History Guy, on Twitter and found out his five best tips for using Internet Archives to add depth to your family history.

 Watch this video on YouTube.